AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 The Aztec Sandbox is an environment for local development on the Aztec Network.
 It's easy to get setup with just a single, simple command, and contains all the components needed to develop and test Aztec contracts and applications.

+### Background

+Aztec's Layer 2 network is a fully programmable combined private/public ZK rollup.
+To achieve this, the network contains the following primary components:

+- Aztec Node - Aggregates all of the 'backend' services necessary for the building and publishing of rollups.
+This packages is currently in development and much of the functionality is mocked.
+- [Aztec RPC Server](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/aztec-rpc) - Normally residing with the end client, this decrypts and stores a client's private state, executes simulations and submits transactions to the Aztec Node.
+- [Aztec.js](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/aztec.js) - Aztec's client library for interacting with the Aztec RPC Server (think Ethers.js).
+See the getting started guide [here](./aztecjs.md).

+All of this is included in the Sandbox, with the exception of Aztec.js which you can use to interact with it.

+With the help of Aztec.js you will be able to:

+- Create an account
+- Deploy a contract
+- Call view methods on contracts
+- Simulate the calling of contract functions
+- Send transactions to the network
+- Be notified when transactions settle
+- Query chain state such as chain id, block number etc.

 This quickstart walks you through installing the Sandbox, deploying your first Noir contract, and verifying its execution!

 ## Installation